Hextar/blogger-gpt/README.md

 Python 3 is used for this project

 # Install
+1. Install ffmpeg.
+On mac use 'brew install ffmpeg'.
+On linux/windows check https://ffmpeg.org/
-1. Run `sudo apt install python3-pyaudio`
+2. Run `sudo apt install python3-pyaudio`
-2. Run `pip install -r requirements.txt`
+3. Run `pip install -r requirements.txt`
-3. Duplicate the `.env-example` file and rename it `.env`
+4. Duplicate the `.env-example` file and rename it `.env`
-4. Fill in your api keys within `.env`
+5. Fill in your api keys within `.env`
-5. Run `python main.py`
+6. Run `python main.py`

 # Customize
 You're going to chat with chat-gpt using the pre-made template found within